jcheroske/react-with-timer-hoc/README.md

 The following props may be optionally passed in from the parent:

-* delay: Optional.
+* `delay`: Optional.
 Number of milliseconds, after timer is started, before timer will expire.
 Overrides value passed into HOC function.
-* onTimeout: Optional.
+* `onTimeout`: Optional.
 Function to be called when timer expires.
   Invoked with the current props object.
 Overrides value passed into HOC function.